ttionya/vaultwarden-backup/README.md

 Because the `zip` format is less secure, we offer archives in `7z` format for those who seek security.

-It should be noted that the password for bitwardenrs is encrypted before it is sent to the server.
+It should be noted that the password for vaultwarden is encrypted before it is sent to the server.
 The server does not have plaintext passwords, so the `zip` format is good enough for basic encryption needs.

 Default: `zip` (only support `zip` and `7z` format)